 In month 1 an inception report will be prepared.
-Regular progress reports will be written in months 7, 13, 19, 25, 31 and a final report in month 36 and provided to the STDF for review and approval.
+Regular progress reports will be written in months 7, 13, 19, 25, 31 and a final report in month 36.
 The decisions of the PMC meetings will be included in these reports.